w3c/wai-tutorials/source/carousels/controls.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-And this is how the outcome looks and works:
+The result looks – and works – like this:

 {::nomarkdown}
 <%= sample_start %>